datacarpentry/shell-genomics/lesson_shell_fasta.md

 $ zgrep ">" Homo_sapiens.GRCh38.ncrna.fa.gz | cut -d " " -f5  | cut -d ":" -f2 |  uniq -c

 ```
-Try the commands i your terminal, what do you notice?
+Try the commands in your terminal, what do you notice?

 #### *Question e.*

+**To which ncRNA does the the sequence "CCCTGCACGAGATGCACACAAACTCCTGGAGTGTTCTGTATTTTT" belong?**

-How to find something in the file is not a secret anymore but here we want to show that sometime we need to visualize few more lines around what we search for.
-Grep only for the sequence will not be informative:
+We have already learned to use `grep` to search for text in a file.
+However, in this case we want to see a few more lines around what we are searching for and using `grep` as we did before will not be informative:

 ```
 $ zcat Homo_sapiens.GRCh38.ncrna.fa.gz  |  grep  CCCTGCACGAGATGCACACAAACTCCTGGAGTGTTCTGTATTTTT
 CCCTGCACGAGATGCACACAAACTCCTGGAGTGTTCTGTATTTTT

 ```
-Beside the line containing the sequence we  might want to see few lines before using the *-B* option followed by the number of lines to catch the heading:
+We can see few lines before the match using the *-B* option followed by the number of lines to catch the heading:

 ```